wkolowski/CoqCat/README.md

  * Implement concrete categories and use them for theorems about individual categories.
  * Implement monoidal categories.
  * Implement enriched categories.

+TODO from Bartosz Milewski's blog:
+ * 2-Categories (see post from 2015-04-07)

 Tips for future me:
  * If Coq doesn't see that some morphism is Proper, put the corresponding theorem in context using pose, eg. pose (P := fpair_Proper).
 This likely has something to do with registering morphisms as Proper.
 I should read the docs...